-Being in the modern era and all, I expected Michael to overwhelmed me and dump all his musical knowledge on my lap: technical ideas, scales, licks, chords, substitutions and modern “concepts” used by the best jazz players.
-Perhaps, I also expected him to tell me (and show me) how musically ignorant I was … maybe I needed to hear “Kid, you don’t know you scales”.
+Being in the modern era and all, I expected Michael to overwhelm me and dump all his musical knowledge on my lap: technical ideas, scales, licks, chords, substitutions and modern “concepts” used by the best jazz players.
+Perhaps, I also expected him to tell me (and show me) how musically ignorant I was … maybe I needed to hear “Kid, you don’t know your scales”.

 Yet all he told me in an hour-long lesson is to play more on jazz standards.
 Way more.
 Here’s a quick summary of the lesson:

 I remember it was “How High the Moon”.